 If you decide you can handle it then the next question is how.
 You should do a full risk assessment - our resource and template will help with thinking here, but a few things to consider specifically for movable audiences are:

-- In Scotland outside events in level 1 areas have to be seated.
+- In Scotland, only outside events in level 0 areas can have a moving audience (ambulatory).
+In Level 1, outside events have to be seated.
 In England DCMS guidance for outdoor performances is that they should be ticketed and ideally seated.
 While tickets are not applicable in this situation, seating could be considered.
 Providing some seating might help with control - making it clear to people where they are allowed to be and meaning you can arrange socially-distanced seating.

 - There will of course be people who do stop and stand, too.
 This probably can't be avoided but some people gathering tends to lead to more people gathering, which is when a problem might develop:

 - Think about what you can do to encourage people gathering in a socially distanced way - some markers on the floor or cones marking out areas will let people know there are rules in place and a system to be followed.

 - You could also find a way of displaying our ‘face covering’ and 2m distancing poster

 - You will also need to think about if, when and how to ask people to move on.
 A key consideration here is who will be doing the asking.
 It could be a tough task and while most people in the audience will be understanding, some might be less so, and the right person and right approach can make all the difference.